 Released a year earlier, the Family Fun Centers is an oversized card set that was originally released as a promotional giveaway by the Padres.

-The distinctive wood-effect background is certainly an upgrade on the 1979 Hostess, even if it’s more susceptible to scuffing and other flaws which are easy to see.
+The distinctive wood-effect background is certainly an upgrade on the 1979 Hostess, even if it’s more susceptible to scuffing and other flaws that are easy to see.

 The crisp image shows Smith preparing to make a catch, and it’s also the first to feature him in his Padres uniform.